basham/swit-workshop-impact/slides.md

+## Agile

+Deliver software in the right way.

+Notes:
+Iteration.
+Feedback.
+Learning.

+## Product discovery

+Deliver the right software.

 ## Impact mapping

+A product discovery technique that is an input to the Agile process.

 Notes:
 This workshop is about a technique known as impact mapping.
 I stumbled across it over this last year, and it has helped me and my development team better think through the work we do, before we start working.